ddandres/L02.03_EventsAndIntents/README.md

 Lecture 02 - 03 Events and Intents, DISCA - UPV, Development of apps for mobile devices.

 Events
-- React to events (onClick) associating a listener through code
-- React to events (onClick) associating a listener through an XML attribute
+- React to events (onClick) associating a listener
 - Show popup notifications to the user

 Intents
-- Launch a given activity thourgh an explicit Intent
+- Launch a given activity through an explicit Intent
 - Pass parameters through the Intent
 - Launch an activity and expect a returning result
 - Let the system decide which activity to launch to manage an implicit Intent